Pastromhaug/tesla-c-/README.md

 Each equation is represented as an instance of class EquationNode. equation_map and solution_map are both shared static members of class EquationNode.

-### Runtime analysis
-If we say that there are *n* equations, that each have *m* terms max, then we know that a lower bound on the runtime is *O(nm)*, since we definitely have to iterate over every term in every equation.
-My implementation has runtime *O(2nm)*, since as we iterate over each of the *nm* variables, we do *O(1)* replacements of variables with their calculated values, and there's max *nm* replacements to make.
-However, expected runtime would be much lower than this, since each equation probably has less than m variables (some must have only 1 variable).

 ### Build and Execution Instructions
 to compile the program, just run `make` from the root directory.
 The resulting executable is in `bin/main`.
 The program takes a file name as a parameter.
-Here is an example command from the root directory, along with the output of the program:
+Here is an example command from the root directory:
 ```
-/Projects/tesla-c-$  ./bin/main data/equations2.txt
+./bin/main data/equations2.txt
-File: data/equations2.txt

-	 file contents
-offset + 3 = 4 + random + random + 1
-location + origin = 1 + origin + offset
-origin = 3 + 5
-random = 2 + random + random

-	 solution
-location: -1
-offset: -2
-origin: 8
-random: -2

 ```

 To check for memory leaks, just prepend `valgrind --leak-check=full --show-leak-kinds=all` to the command, like so: